-The windfarm will generate sufficient electricity for approximately 350,000 Mexican homes.
-It is expected to offset more than 563,000t of carbon dioxide emissions from the atmosphere per year.
+The wind farm will generate sufficient electricity for approximately 350,000 Mexican homes.
+It is expected to offset more than 563,000t of carbon dioxide emissions from the atmosphere each year.

-The generator is a six-pole, double-feeding type operating at a frequency of 50/60Hz and a nominal voltage of 12,000V.
+The generator is a six-pole, double-feeding type, operating at a frequency of 50/60Hz and nominal voltage of 12,000V.

-Each turbine tower will be 87.5m-high and will have four sections of steel tower, while the 111t nacelle will be 10.9m-long and 4.15m-wide.
+Each turbine tower will be 87.5m high and have four sections of steel tower, while the 111t nacelle will be 10.9m long and 4.15m wide.

 Power transmission from the Mexican windfarm